-- 1. The balanced budget requirement. - 2.
-RFO S114 Powers. - 3.
-The External Auditors responsibility to review and report on financial standing. - 4.
+- a.
+The balanced budget requirement; - b.
+RFO S114 Powers; - c.
+The External Auditors responsibility to review and report on financial standing; - d.
 The year-end audit report from the Town Council's Internal Auditor.

-Saltash Town Council, on the advice of their RFO, is required to make its own judgements on the level of reserves, taking into account all relevant local circumstances however, local circumstances vary.
+Saltash Town Council, on the advice of their RFO, is required to make its own judgements on the level of reserves, taking into account all relevant local circumstances however local circumstances vary.